wilds/angular-schema-form-dynamic-select/README.md

 ..and open index.html in a browser or serve using your favorite IDE.

+To make the entire example work properly, as it contains UI-select components, please install the [ui-select dependencies](https://github.com/OptimalBPM/angular-schema-form-dynamic-select#ui-select) as well.

 (you will need to have [bower installed](http://bower.io/#install-bower), of course)